Today I´m sharing with you how to make arroz con leche so that it comes out as creamy as the one our grandmothers used to make us for dessert.

 - During resting time, rice thickens as it cools.
 Then, you can serve it.

-- If it is stored in the refrigerator, I recommend you taking it out a few minutes before serving so that your guests can enjoy its creaminess.
+- If it is stored in the refrigerator, I recommend you taking it out a few minutes before serving so that your guests can savor its creaminess.

 7. Et voilà!
-You have made a delicious arroz con leche ready to conquer the palate of your family and friends.
+You have made a delicious, creamy arroz con leche!

 Don’t worry if it comes out a bit liquid, you can place it back in the pot and cook it on low-medium heat for a few more minutes.
 It may only need 5-10 minutes more.
 Remember that it will also thicken as it cools.